ReviewNB/treon/README.md

 ## Note about dependencies
 * You need to run `treon` from environment (virtualenv/pipenv) that has all the dependcies required for Notebooks under test
 * We use python3 kernel by default

+## Motivation
+Our aim at [ReviewNB](https://www.reviewnb.com/) is to make notebooks a first class entity in the production workflow.
+We've built a code review system for Notebooks.
+The next step is to [build a CI pipeline](https://github.com/ReviewNB/support/issues/19) & `treon` is the core tool in that effort. `treon` is licensed librerally (MIT) & I foresee it being used as an independent tool as well.
+You can use it locally and/or integrate with CI system of your choice.

+For motivation, checkout [Netflix's blog](https://medium.com/netflix-techblog/scheduling-notebooks-348e6c14cfd6) to see how notebooks are graduating from scratchpad to a part of production workflow.

 ## Contribute
 If you see any problem, open an issue or send a pull request.
 You can write to team@reviewnb.com for any questions.